Privacy redefined

 Multiple layers of

-content padding
+Content padding

-SimpleX uses content padding for each encryption layer to frustrate message size attacks.
+SimpleX uses Content padding for each encryption layer to frustrate message size attacks.

 It makes messages of different sizes look the same to the servers and network observers.